Team

 Jacki Willson

-Jacki Willson is primary investigator of the project and University Academic Fellow in Performance and Culture (UAF) at The University of Leeds.
+Jacki Willson (she/her) is the primary investigator of the AHRC funded project ‘Fabulous Femininities: extravagant costume and transformative thresholds’ and the AHRC funded Follow On project: ‘Self-Worth as a community asset: co-authoring and extending burlesque’s protected and deregulated spaces as good practice’ .
+She is an Associate Professor in Performance and Gender in the School of Performance and Cultural Industries at The University of Leeds.
 She is the author of The Happy Stripper: pleasures and politics of the new burlesque (2008) and Being Gorgeous: Feminism, Sexuality and the Pleasures of the Visual (2015), both published by I.B.Tauris.
-She is co-editor of Revisiting the Gaze: Feminism, Fashion and the Female Body (2020: Bloomsbury Dress Cultures series).
-Willson is currently working on two publications for the Palgrave Studies in Fashion and the Body series: a co-edited collectionDangerous Bodies: new global perspectives on fashion and transgression’ and a monograph on costume, politics and the reproductive body.
+She is co-editor of Revisiting the Gaze: Feminism, Fashion and the Female Body (2020: Bloomsbury Dress Cultures series) and ‘Dangerous Bodies: new global perspectives on fashion and transgression’ (2023).

 Alice O’Grady